harbourlab/SparK/README.md

 -gff     link gff file to show genes.
 Get here: https://www.gencodegenes.org/human/ -dg      in case not all genes in the region plotted should be displayed, enter the genes to plot here.
          Usage: "-dg GAPDH RS1"
+-tss     set to "yes" for TSS sites and direction of transcription being indicated with arrows.
 -w       define plot width.
 Default is 150.